 - The Practice Fund levies an annual practice fee on all practices under CLC regulation.
-The fee is based on a percentage of the declared turnover of the practice subject to a minimum fee of £539.
-The percentage charged is reviewed by the Council annually. - Individuals licensed by the CLC as Licensed Conveyancers or Probate practitioners pay a fixed annual fee to renew their license. - The Compensation Fund is governed by The Council for Licensed Conveyancers Compensation Fund Operating Framework.
-Under the framework, each CLC regulated practice must pay a contribution to the fund of such an amount as the Council may determine from time to time.
-The annual contribution is currently based on a percentage of the declared turnover of the practice, subject to a minimum contribution of £500.
+The fee is based on a percentage of the declared turnover of the practice subject to a minimum fee of £580.
+The percentage charged is reviewed by the Council annually. - An OLC levy on practices was introduced in November 2021.
+This levy serves to recover the cost of the Legal Ombudsman that is recharged to the CLC.
+The charge on practices comprises of an availability charge based on turnover and a usage fee based on the number of cases investigated. - Individuals licensed by the CLC as Licensed Conveyancers or Probate practitioners pay a fixed annual fee to renew their license.